• Skip to primary navigation

 How to Make Gluten-Free Gravy

-This recipe will make 2 cups of gluten-free chicken gravy in less than 10 minutes!
+This recipe will make 2 cups of gluten-free chicken or beef gravy in less than 10 minutes!

 1. Prepare the slurry